mvysny/ev-fi/_posts/2019-11-1-home-charging-finland-basics.md

 and it lacked fast-charging (which ruled out charging in a shopping mall since slow-charging would take at least 5 hours).
 So home charging was the only option, but I knew nothing about the possibilities and dangers of home charging.
-I got terrified that I wouldn't be able to charge the car (or I'd burn my house in attempt to do so at home), the fuses would constantly blow because of the enormous electricity draw, and I thought even about selling the car and going back to gasoline.
+I got terrified that I wouldn't be able to charge the car (or I'd burn my house in attempt to do so at home), the fuses would constantly trip because of the enormous electricity draw, and I thought even about selling the car and going back to gasoline.

 Ultimately I didn't, but having a blog like this would have helped me tremendously at that time.